 Chopped fresh cilantro

-1. Place the whole poblano pepper on a foil-lined baking sheet and broil in the oven (6 inches from the heating element) until the skin is charred, turning over once.
-Remove from the oven and place the pepper in a ziploc bag; seal the bag and let sit for about 10 minutes.
+1. Place the whole poblano peppers on a foil-lined baking sheet and broil in the oven (6 inches from the heating element) until the skin is charred, turning over once.
+Or you can char them in a cast iron skillet or comal.
+Remove from the oven and place the peppers in a Ziploc bag; seal the bag and let sit for about 10 minutes.

-2. Remove the pepper from the bag and peel off the skin; cut in half and scrape out the seeds.
-Dice the pepper and set aside.
+2. Remove the peppers from the bag and peel off the skin; cut each in half and scrape out the seeds.
+Dice the peppers and set aside.

 3. Add 3 tbsp. of olive oil to a heavy stock pot or Dutch oven and heat over medium-high heat.
 Add the guajillos and saute for about 2 minutes until lightly toasted and fragrant.